 Vulvodynia, simply put, is chronic vulvar pain without an identifiable cause.
 The location, constancy and severity of the pain vary among sufferers.
 Some women experience pain in only one area of the vulva, while others experience pain in multiple areas.
 The most commonly reported symptom is burning, but women’s descriptions of the pain vary.
 One woman reported her pain felt like “acid being poured on my skin,” while another described it as “constant knife-like pain.”

-Many women have pain at only one vulvar site.
+Most women have pain at only one vulvar site.
 If the pain is in the vestibule, the tissue surrounding the vaginal opening, the diagnosis is vestibulodynia (formerly known as vulvar vestibulitis syndrome (VVS)).
 (See diagram on right.)

 Women with primary PVD have experienced vestibular pain since the first attempt at vaginal penetration.

-Women with secondary PVD have experienced pain-free sexual intercourse prior to the development of pain.
+Women with secondary PVD have experienced pain-free sexual intercourse prior to the development of vulvar pain.

 For women with generalized vulvodynia (GV), pain occurs spontaneously and is relatively constant, but there can be some periods of symptom relief.

 Activities that apply pressure to the vulva, such as prolonged sitting or sexual intercourse, typically exacerbate symptoms.